 Amendment to IEEE 802.15.4:

 Standard for Low Data Rate Wireless Networks

+Title: Amendment for a Higher Rate Physical (PHY) Layer

 IEEE 802 criteria for standards development (CSD)

 The CSD documents an agreement between the WG and the Sponsor that provides a description of the project and the Sponsor's requirements more detailed than required in the PAR.
 The CSD consists of the project process requirements, 1.1, and the 5C requirements, 1.2.